Maritime Accidents & Jones Act Attorney in Houston, Texas

 In other words, negligence focuses on acts of the seaman’s employer, and unseaworthiness focuses on the condition or inadequacy of the vessel itself.
-Unlike the Jones Act claims, which is against the seaman’s employer, an unseaworthiness claim is made against the vessel’s owner.
-In many cases those actions will be against the same party.
+Unlike the Jones Act claims, which are against the seaman’s employer, an unseaworthiness claim is made against the vessel’s owner.
+In many cases, those actions will be against the same party.

-A unseaworthiness claim will bring the owner into a lawsuit as an additional source of recovery for the seaman.
-As with the Jones Act, an unseaworthiness claim must be filed within three years of the injury, and must be combined with a Jones Act claim.
+An unseaworthiness claim will bring the owner into a lawsuit as an additional source of recovery for the seaman.
+As with the Jones Act, an unseaworthiness claim must be filed within three years of the injury and must be combined with a Jones Act claim.

 The Statute of Limitations in a Jones Act case is generally three (3) years from the date of the injury.
-There are exceptions to this general rule, however such as seaman assigned to vessel owned, operated, or contracted by the United States government.
-Actions against the vessel owner for unseaworthiness, must also be brought within three (3) years from the date of the seaman’s injury.
+There are exceptions to this general rule, however, such as seaman assigned to vessels owned, operated, or contracted by the United States government.
+Actions against the vessel owner for unseaworthiness must also be brought within three (3) years from the date of the seaman’s injury.